AkeBoss-tech/BiweeklyCodingChallenge-3-Calculator/README.md

 There is also a settings page in the calculator through which you can change the angle mode of the function and the amount of decimal places it rounds to.

 # Issues
-If there are any issues with this sopy of the code, the original code can be found using this link. https://repl.it/@AkeBoss/Biweekly-Coding-Challenge-3-Calculator
+If there are any issues with this copy of the code, the original code can be found using this link. https://repl.it/@AkeBoss/Biweekly-Coding-Challenge-3-Calculator